StefanZhang/Flume-Kafka_JAVA_API/README.md

     FilterApp: Filter logs that's on a given black list.

     Flume_push_WordCount: WC using Flume + Spark Streaming with Push method, test on both local and server.

+    Flume_pull_WordCount: WC using Flume + Spark Streaming with Pull method, test on both local and server.